Xharlie/pointnerf/README.md

 </details>

 #### NeRF Synthetics using COLMAP points
-(If there is {maximum_step}.pth checkpoint files in the path, these scripts will run test)
+Please download the COLMAP data (see above).
+If there is {maximum_step}.pth checkpoint files in the path, the scripts below will also run test.
 <details>
   <summary>train scripts</summary>